AvivC/RibbonLang/README.md

         > ribbon your_program.rib

-8. **Optional:** Ribbon comes with a standard library `graphics` for 2D graphics programming.
+8. **Optional:** Ribbon comes with a standard library `graphics` module for 2D graphics programming.
 It's a wrapper around the SDL2 C library.
 The steps to build it:
     1. Acquire the SDL2 official binaries: `SDL2.dll` and `SDL2_image.dll`, with their corresponding headers and static libraries.
     2. Place the SDL2 `.a` files under `%RIBBON_BUILD_LIB%` (among the other binaries of the C libraries on your system)
     3. Place the SDL2 header files under `%RIBBON_BUILD_INCLUDE%/SDL2`
     4. During runtime, our `graphics` module needs to find SDL2.
 Place the `SDL2.dll` and `SDL2_image.dll` under `<ribbon_installation_directory>\stdlib\`.
 For example, under: `release\ribbon\stdlib\`.
     4. Build the `graphics` module like so:

             > src\sdl_extension\bdeploy_optimized.bat

     5. You should now see the `graphics.dll` module in the `stdlib` directory.
+It is now available to `import`.

+### Ribbon programming guide

+A guide to programming in Ribbon is on it's way.